 I started to drop hints that he might be eating mindlessly and questioned whether he needed to eat the entire family-sized chocolate block to enjoy it.

 The frequency of chocolate eating increased until it became a nightly occurrence.
 To my disbelief, he could down an entire family block of chocolate, unassisted, like it was a cheese sandwich; in large bits and rapidly chewing.

 Furthermore, his love of cheese had spiralled out of control to the point where nearly every meal he ate was covered in cheese.
 He could shred an entire block of cheese over two slices of pizza and be sneaking chunks of cheese without my knowing.

 It appeared that the eating was a compulsion rather than a joy.

 He was in denial that he could possibly be gaining weight because he was so active.

-It was then a few months later when visiting my parents, who were living interstate at the time and hadn’t seen him for quite a while, that my husband became aware of his weight.
-He overheard my mother say to me quietly, ‘Rob’s put on quite a bit of weight, hasn’t he?’
+It was then a few months later, when visiting my parents, who were living interstate at the time and hadn’t seen him for quite a while, that my husband became aware of his weight.
+He overheard my mother say quietly, ‘Rob’s put on quite a bit of weight, hasn’t he?’

 Overhearing this, my husband went to the bathroom and looked at himself.
 He saw a man in that mirror that he hadn’t noticed before.
 He realised that he had been drowning out his emotional issues with chocolate, cheese and excessive volumes of food.